Krimzo/KLibrary/README.md

-# C++ Graphics Library
+# Java Version of My C++ Library
-Focused on Win32 and DirectX
+Focused on Vector Math and OpenGL